-EURIBOR and other interest rate, equity, commodity, foreign exchange rate and other types of indices which are deemed to be "benchmarks" are the subject of ongoing international regulatory reform in the EU.
-These reforms may cause such "benchmarks" to perform differently than in the past or to disappear entirely or may have other consequences which cannot be predicted.
-Any such consequence could have a material adverse effect on any notes linked to such a "benchmark," including the Notes.
-Key regulatory proposals for reform of "benchmarks" in the EU include IOSCO's Principles for Financial Benchmarks (July 2013) and the EU's Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014 (the "Benchmarks Regulation").
-The Benchmarks Regulation could have a material impact on a "benchmark" rate (and in turn any notes linked to it), if, among other things, (i) subject to applicable transitional provisions, the benchmark administrator is based in the EU and does not obtain authorization or registration (or such authorization or registration is withdrawn), or, if non-EU-based, has not satisfied certain "equivalence" conditions in its local jurisdiction, or (ii) the methodology or other terms of the "benchmark" are changed in order to comply with the terms of the Benchmarks Regulation, which could have the effect of reducing or increasing the rate or level of the benchmark or affecting the volatility of the published rate or level.
-Any of the foregoing changes, any other changes to EURIBOR as a result of international regulatory reform or other initiatives or any further uncertainty surrounding the implementation of such changes could have a material adverse effect on the value of and return on the Notes.
+Key regulatory proposals for reform of "benchmarks" in the EU include the International Organisation of Securities Commissions' Principles for Financial Benchmarks (July 2013) and Regulation (EU) 2016/1011 of the European Parliament and of the Council of June 8, 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmarks Regulation").
+The Benchmarks Regulation could have a material impact on a "benchmark" rate (and in turn any notes linked to it), if, among other things, (a) subject to applicable transitional provisions, the benchmark administrator is based in the EU and does not obtain authorization or registration (or such authorization or registration is withdrawn), or, if non-EU-based, has not satisfied certain "equivalence" conditions in its local jurisdiction or (b) the methodology or other terms of the "benchmark" are changed in order to comply with the terms of the Benchmarks Regulation, which could have the effect of reducing or increasing the rate or level of the benchmark or affecting the volatility of the published rate or level.
+In the United States, efforts to identify a set of alternative U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee of the Federal Reserve Board and the Federal Reserve Bank of New York.
+Any of these alternative methods may result in interest payments that are lower than or that do not otherwise correlate over time with the payments that would have been made on the Notes for the interest periods if the applicable LIBOR rate was available in its current form.
+More generally, any of the foregoing changes, any other changes to LIBOR as a result of national, international and other regulatory guidance and proposals for reform or other initiatives or investigations, or any further uncertainty surrounding the implementation of such changes, could have a material adverse effect on the value of and return on the Notes.